1Password/electron-secure-defaults/README.md

 Status: ✅

-The app blocks all navigation in the renderer.
+Renderer navigation is blocked in the main process.

 <a name="rule-13"></a>